Lockdown suspended by the High Court until further notice

 Total cases: 4,752 (as of 13 August 2020)

 Borders/flights: All international flights and cross-border passenger and buses banned since 1 April.

-On 8 April, Malawi Government launched the National Covid-19 Preparedness and Response Plan, with a budget of US$213 million (MWK157 billion).
-The response plan includes US$20 million (0.25 percent of GDP) in spending on health care and targeted social assistance programs.
+On 8 April, Malawi Government launched the National COVID-19 Preparedness and Response Plan, with a budget of US$213 million (MWK157 billion).
+The response plan includes $20 million (0.25 percent of GDP) in spending on health care and targeted social assistance programs.
 This includes hiring 2,000 additional health care workers.

 The Minister of Population Planning and Social Welfare reportedly announced on 11 April that all Government social cash transfer beneficiaries will receive a four-month disbursement.
-The measure aims to cushion them from the economic slowdown caused by the pandemic and to boost compliance with social distance orders.
-In addition, on 3 May President Peter Mutharika has reportedly announced cash transfers to support informal workers who normally depend on the markets for their livelihood.
+The measure aimed to cushion them from the economic slowdown caused by the pandemic and to boost compliance with social distance orders.
+In addition, on 3 May, the President reportedly announced cash transfers to support informal workers who normally depend on the markets for their livelihood.
 The Government will reportedly target approximately 172,000 families, representing 35 per cent of the urban population.